a-raj14/SE---Study-Room/LearningSchedule.md

 # 📜 Learning Schedule

 Welcome to the **SE-StudyRoom Learning Schedule**!
-This is a suggested 4-week plan to help you systematically study software engineering topics using the resources in this repo.
+This is a suggested multi-week plan to help you systematically study software engineering topics using the resources in this repo.

 ---